KhronosGroup/Vulkan-ValidationLayers/docs/gpu_validation.md

 }
 ```

-The GPU-Assisted Validation code is linked into the shared library for the Khronos and core validation layers.
+The GPU Assisted Validation code is linked into the shared library for the Khronos and core validation layers.

 #### Review of Khronos Validation Code Structure